 The reminder will include the URL for an online form to fill out as your application.

 The deadlines are earlier than for just admitted students:

-Continuing students fill out the online form by * March 15 for Fall awards * October 15 for Spring awards
+Continuing students fill out the online form by February 15 for Fall admission and September 15 for Spring admission

 Students who have already been given an award for the upcoming semester should not fill out the form.
 Initial awards for current students are generally finalized after the awards to new students are completed.